L2NE-dev/L2NE-dev/README.md

 Here are some of my notable projects:

-- 🎸 **[Unite 2-RE](https://github.com/orgs/unite-2-ts/repositories)** 🎸 - huge collection of own SCSS, JS and TS libraries and services.
+- 🎸 **[Unite.2RE](https://github.com/orgs/unite-2-ts/repositories)** 🎸 - huge collection of own SCSS, JS and TS libraries and services.
 - 🌃 **[ADL-U2RE](https://github.com/C24N/ADL.U2RE)** 🌃 - (in development, private) our web application...

 ### 📌 Extended About 📌